 She currently attends New Life Church in Saline and dances for the NLC Creative Dance Company.
 She and her father, Tommy Tarver bought Dancer’s Edge in June 2017 and will be working together to grow it even more.
 Tommy will be handling the business side of things while Chelsea focuses on the students and curriculum.

-Chelsea is married to Tyler Gilbreath and they are expecting a baby boy on Christmas Day 2019!
+Chelsea is married to Tyler Gilbreath and they had their first baby boy in December 2019!

 Chelsea absolutely loves children and watching them pursue their dreams.
 Her goal for the studio is to create ultimate dancers.
 Dancers who are strong in their technique, but also strong young people.
 She wants to teach them responsibility, respect, and perseverance.
 No matter what is going on their lives, they will know that they can come to the studio and grow and feel empowered and encouraged.